-- Of the remaining 85% - less than one third will have constitutional symptoms of infection, less than two thirds will be completely asymptomatic and the remainder will only have lymphodenopathy.
+Of the remaining 85% – less than one third will have constitutional symptoms of infection, less than two thirds will be completely asymptomatic and the remainder will only have lymphadenopathy.

-Ten years after exposure - 50% will have progressed and deteriorated - of whom 80% will have died.
-Of the 50% who have not progressed to AIDS, one half will have constitutional symptoms - one third will have only lymphodenopathy and the rest will be asymptomatic with CD4+ counts ranging from >200 to 500.
+Ten years after exposure – 50% will have progressed and deteriorated – of whom 80% will have died.
+Of the 50% who have not progressed to AIDS, one half will have constitutional symptoms – one third will only have lymphadenopathy and the rest will be asymptomatic with CD4+ counts ranging from >200 to 500.

 Time taken for progression from HIV infection to AIDS may differ between individuals.
 This may be due in part to the presence of some of the following factors:

-- Method of infection and the incubation period - may differ between those infected via blood and those infected via homosexual contact;
+Methods of infection and the incubation period – may differ between those infected via blood and those infected via homosexual contact: